 Events and Activities

-Our events include games, crafts, entertainment, raffles and conversation with other local parents and kids!
+Our events include games, crafts, entertainment, raffles and conversations with other local parents and kids!
 New members join us all year long; each gathering is an opportunity to make new acquaintances.
 Activities are open to all CFN members and are ideal for to getting to know other local parents and kids in more intimate settings.

 Concord Family Network (CFN) holds a number of family-friendly events each year.
 These gatherings are FREE to all dues-paying members: